rosberry/rauther/README.md

 	Save(user user.User) error
 }

+// SocialStorer - optional interface for social user which helps to use information from credentials from social networks for extended user binding
-// SocialStorer interface (optional, for social user) type SocialStorer interface {
+// If the interface is not implemented, then LoadByUID will be used for social user type SocialStorer interface {
 	LoadBySocial(authType string, userDetails user.SocialDetails) (user user.User, err error)
 }